magina2302/videotto-assessment/README.md

 - The crop remains vertically fixed in the provided examples because the portrait crop height matches the input frame height, effectively constraining vertical movement.
 - Debouncing significantly reduces false-positive speaker switches, which in turn improves the stability of the downstream tracking and reduces unnecessary snap events.
+- Empirically, debouncing reduced the number of scene/speaker-triggered snaps in clip_b (from multiple rapid switches down to a few stable transitions), improving temporal consistency.
+- Overall, the combination of dead-zone correction and speaker debouncing significantly improves both spatial stability and temporal coherence of the camera motion.